astronomer/docs/software/platform-requirements.md

 ### Database

 You must provide your own Postgres database server instance for each Astronomer Software cluster you create.
+The Postgres database stores all data related to Astronomer, including task logs and metadata from your Airflow Deployments.
 The database server instance has the following requirements:

 - It is Postgres version 11+
 - It can run on one of the following platforms: